yie1d/pydoll/docs/en/features/configuration/browser-preferences.md

 ```

 !!! warning "Preferences Are Merged, Not Replaced"
     When you set `browser_preferences` multiple times, the new preferences are **merged** with existing ones.
-Only the specific keys you set are updated—everything else is preserved.
+Only the specific keys you set are updated; everything else is preserved.

     ```python
     options.browser_preferences = {'download': {'prompt': False}}